makerdiary/python-keyboard/docs/configuration.md

 # Keyboard Configuration

 M60 is not just a USB HID device, but also a USB storage device.
 Python code can be saved and executed in the keyboard.
 When the keyboard powers on, it will run the Python file `code.py` in its USB storage.
-In `code.py`, we can modify its keymap, add a macro and add a new feature to keyboard.
+Using `code.py`, you can modify they keyboard's keymap, and add macros, Tap-keys and more.

 ![](https://gitee.com/makerdiary/python-keyboard/raw/resource/img/CIRCUITPY-en.png)

-The default content of `code.py` is:
+An up-to-date `code.py` is included in this repository.
+Example content for `code.py` could be:

 ```python